c20d-us/Gnimu/README.md

 Engine vibration doesn't interfere with this process.
 I checked, and a calibration captured at cold idle is repeatable to about 0.02°, which is miniscule for our purposes.
 So it doesn't matter whether you start the car before calibration or calibrate first.

 For what it's worth, the real RaceBox Mini handles this differently.
-The user manual instructs to run an accelerometer calibration from the app, and says to *"perform this procedure every time you mount the device."* That works, but it's a step you can forget, and forgetting it silently tilts your g-force data for the whole session.
+The manual instructs the user to run an accelerometer calibration from the app, and says to *"perform this procedure every time you mount the device."* That works, but it's a step you can forget, and forgetting it silently tilts your g-force data for the whole session.
 Doing it in firmware seemed like the better trade, even though it costs some stationary time up front.

 ---